 · Legacies - Information concerning Legacies is available at the RF(UK) Legacy leaflet

-Rotary Foundation’s Trustees present banners or certificates each year to:
+Rotary Foundation’s Trustees present banners each year to:

 · The 3 top donating clubs to the Annual Fund in each District